hautonjt/data-pipeline/docs/pipeline.md

 ![height:300px center](images/kafka-topics.png)

-Hint: Click on the "Topics" button in the sidebar again after creating a topic to go back.
+> Hint: Click on the *Topics* button in the sidebar again after creating a topic to access the "Add a Topic" button quickly.

 ---

-# Beats
+# Deploy Beats

 Now we deploy Filebeat, Metricbeat, and Packetbeat all at once.
 To do this, run:
 ```